ndf-zz/asfv1/README.md

 		parse error: Offset from SKP to 'TARGET' (0x44) too large on line ...

- - To force evaluation of an expression in order to compute an offset, wrap the expression in parentheses:
+ - To force computation of an offset, wrap the expression in parentheses:

 		EQU	three	3
 			skp	0,three+3	; error - three is not a target